Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 These services are here to support individuals and families in our community.
 Whether you're in immediate need or looking for ongoing assistance, there are options available to help you.

-• New Report: Food Insecurity in Chatham-Kent
+• Report: Food Insecurity in Chatham-Kent

 An infographic summarizing key findings of the fully report.
 Contact CK Public Health to get this information in an alternative format.